AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 10. Pauses for 600 seconds to allow for server startup
 11. Sends the status of the Rust server service via the Telegram bot.

+Important!
+Before run this script you need to make sure you have personal Telegram bot and configurated Rust server with service to manage startup.

 To running this script, make sure you have rustserver.service for starting Rust server, and place this file into /etc/systemd/system/ directory.
 Example of service stored in file rustserver.service in this repo and you need to configurate this for your server.

-And u need to have Telegram bot if u want to send notifications.
+If script succesful or failed Telegram bot will send you massages.
+Or u can modify script and just monitor it with any Monitoring system like Zabbix or Grafana.

+Example of message:
 ![image](https://github.com/user-attachments/assets/7f51221a-6c77-4f6c-9d52-2a06463e640a)

-If u want to start it manualy just add this to crontab:
+If u want to start it automaticly just add this to crontab:

-0 10 * * 6 /usr/bin/sudo /home/rustserver/server/wipe_script.sh (every 6 day of week in 10AM wipe server)
+example: 0 10 * * 6 /usr/bin/sudo /home/rustserver/server/wipe_script.sh

+Launch script every 6 day of week at 10AM

 You can change this script, and use it for any purpose.